climapulse/dj-labeler/README.rst

 Labeler
 =======

-The most annoying thing about Django models are their verbosity when you want to do things right.
+The most annoying thing about Django models is their verbosity when you want to do things right.
 As soon as you have an international audience, you'll need to start marking strings for translation.
 Labeler was created to reduce the noise by externalizing a model's labels and help texts; it even provides the same functionality for any Django form.